 - The Dreaded: Even the Sage of Six Paths was scared of it.

-- In the present, even the Tailed-Beasts are terrified, the Sage of Six Paths apparently sparing no details about it.
+- In the present, even the Tailed-Beasts are terrified of it: the Sage of Six Paths apparently spared no details about it.
 Even Madara displays fear of it running out of control.

 - Eldritch Abomination: The most overt example thus far in this series.